sainoe/ICS-testnet/stop-consumer-chain.md

 This command will let you vote for a proposal to stop a consumer chain using the CLI

-0. Check the state of the IBC channel used by the CCV protocol
+0. Check the state of the IBC channel used by the CCV protocol, you can see that it is still running because the consumer chain is still running.

 ```
 PROV_NODE_DIR=~/provider